 The environmental impact statement will describe the purpose of the project by providing the rationale for the project, explaining the background, the problems or opportunities that the project is intended to satisfy as well as the stated objectives and the positive impacts of the project, from the perspective of the proponent.
-If the objectives of the project are related to, to broader private or public sector policies, plans or programs, this information will also be included.
+If the objectives of the project are related to or contribute to broader private or public sector policies, plans or programs, this information will also be included.
+The proponent shall show that the existing territory is not sufficient for carrying out the upcoming activities.